csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - linear stability analysis - find fixed points and take partial derivatives
     - use eigenvalues to determine dynamics of the nonlinear network near a fixed point

-**hopfield nets**
+## hopfield nets

 - hopfield nets can store / retrieve memories
+  - marr-pogio stereo algorithm

+- binary Hopfield networks were introduced as associative memories that can store and retrieve patterns (Hopfield, 1982)
+  - network with dimension $d$ can store $d$ uncorrelated patterns, but fewer correlated patterns
+  - in contrast to the storage capacity, the number of energy minima (spurious states, stable states) of Hopfield networks is exponential in $d$​ (Tanaka & Edwards, 1980; Bruck & Roychowdhury, 1990; Wainrib & Touboul, 2013)
+  - energy function only has pairwise connections
   - fully connected (no input/output) - activations are what matter
     - can memorize patterns - starting with noisy patterns can converge to these patterns
-- marr-pogio stereo algorithm

 - hopfield three-way connections
   - $E = - \sum_{i, j, k} T_{i, j, k} V_i V_j V_k$ (self connections set to 0)
-    - update to $V_i$ is now bilinear
+    - update to $V_i$​ is now bilinear
+- modern hopfield network = dense associative memory (DAM) model
+  - use an energy function with interaction functions of the form $F (x) = x^n$ and achieve storage capacity $\propto d^{n-1}$ (Krotov & Hopfield, 2016; 2018)

 - [hopfield nets are all you need](https://arxiv.org/abs/2008.02217)
   - keys: each input has a key vector which "represents info about this input" (e.g. this is a noun)
   - queries: each input has a query vector which "asks for other inputs that would be useful context" (e.g. what adjectives describe this word)